bmfla/bmfla/README.md

 - 👋 Hi, I’m @bmfla
 - 👀 I’m interested in creator economy, web3, disrupting rent-seeking SaaS dashboards in the content creator space
-- 🌱 I’m currently learning how to manage my time better
-- 💞️ I’m looking to collaborate on creatorland.com

 <!---